rushter/selectolax/README.rst

 Currently, the ``Lexbor`` backend is in **beta** and missing some of the features.

-To use ``Lexbor`` backend, you need to compile development version of selectolax from github.
+To use ``Lexbor`` backend, you need to compile development version of selectolax from GitHub.

 After compilation, just import the parser and use it in the similar way.